 President of the National Commission of Public Debate

 Chantal Jouanno was born on the 12th of July 1969 in Vernon, Eure in France.
 She graduated from Sciences Po Paris in 1994.
 After two years of study at the National School of Administration (Cyrano de Bergerac session), in 1999 she became a civil servant at the Ministry of the Interior.

 In 2008 she was appointed President of the French Environment and Energy Management Agency (ADEME).
 From January 2009 to November 2010, she was appointed Secretary of State for Ecology in the second French Government of François Fillon.
 Before taking office as Senator on the 1st of October 2011, she was the Minister of Sports in the third government of François Fillon from November 2010 to September 2011.
 In October of 2012, she left the UMP party and joined as Vice President the UDI party, led by Jean-Louis Borloo.
-Since 2010, she is also regional councilor of Ile-de-France.
+From 2010 to 2017, she was regional councilor of Ile-de-France.
 Now she is president of the National Commission of Public Debate.